ankane/strong_migrations/README.md

 And a few in MySQL and MariaDB:

 - Increasing the length limit of a `varchar` column from under 255 up to 255
-- Increasing the length limit of a `varchar` column over 255
+- Increasing the length limit of a `varchar` column from over 255 to the max limit

 #### Good